R.R.O. 1990, Reg. 1026: GENERAL, Surveyors Act

 9. Knowingly allowing or encouraging non-professional staff to engage in activities that reasonably would be regarded as professional in nature.

-10. Failure by an employed member to act for an employer as a faithful agent or trustee and failure to regard as confidential information, however obtained, about the affairs of the employer’s clients and to continue to so regard it after the termination of the relationship with the employer.
+10. Failure by an employed member to act for an employer as a faithful agent or trustee and failure to regard as confidential, however obtained, information about the affairs of the employer’s clients and to continue that failure after the termination of the relationship with the employer.

 11. Failure to disclose to a client or employer a conflict of interest.